 Troubleshooting the Person Record

 Frequent topics related to viewing and updating information about a person record in Slate are provided here.
-Please review these topics before submitting a request to the Student Record category in the Service Desk.

 Dashboard: Am I able to edit data on the Dashboard tab?

 The Dashboard primarily displays read-only information from elsewhere on the student record.
 Edits must be made in those other areas of the record.
 Tags and Opt-Out groups are the only sections you can update on the Dashboard tab.

 Dashboard: Can I add/display more data on the Dashboard tab?

 You may create a Dashboard system query to display data in a read-only fashion.
 Many schools create Dashboard system queries to display very high-level, important information such as Campus ID, Entry Term, and Academic Interest.